The Wee Fellas: Synopsis

 The protagonist Billy "Stick" Stirling comes from a middle-class family which falls on hard times when their day-dreaming father abandons them.
 He grows up in Glasgow with his mother and ends up in trouble for a minor burglary.
 His experience toughens him and he employs his intelligence to rise above his diminutive stature to become a ruthless operator in the snooker halls of Glasgow.

 A lethal confrontation leaves Billy with a family blood vengeance.
 In a Glasgow café, he meets a bearded, older stranger who is acquainted with his mother.
 The stranger advises him to join the Army Bantam Regiment (which accepted soldiers of small stature) to escape his troubles.
 Billy has little choice and enlists.

 During his training in England, he meets his true love and has to leave her behind.
 She is already married to an active-duty soldier and becomes pregnant.

 He is posted to the front line and applies his survival skills to good effect.
 He survives with bravery until his blood vengeance catches up with him in the trenches.
 He survives, but is seriously injured.
 He is invalided out of the Army and returns to Glasgow to overcome his injury and rebuild his life.
 The love he left finds him in Glasgow and surprises him.

-Billy settles down with a happy wife and family as a respected Scottish businessman.
+He eventually rebuilds his life, establishing himself as a respect Scottish businessman and enjoying a stable family life with his wife and children.